 Barcelona by bike - a campaigner's guide

 Barcelona is not a city traditionally associated with the bicycle.
-Yet thanks to investment in the "Bicing" bicycle share scheme which began in 2007 - three years before the launch of London's equivalent - and associated bicycle infrastructure this has begun to change.
-In 2011, Barcelona was rated as number 3 in the Copenhagenize chart of bicycle friendliness (this has since slipped to 12th) and bicycles are now a common sight in the city.
+Yet thanks to investment in the 'Bicing' bicycle share scheme which began in 2007 - three years before the launch of London's equivalent - and associated bicycle infrastructure, this has begun to change.
+In 2011, Barcelona was rated as number 3 in the Copenhagenize chart of bicycle friendliness (this has since slipped) and bicycles are now a common sight in the city.

 The rate of cycle uptake overall and the effectiveness the Bicing scheme specifically are open to debate.
-According to the latest official statistics (the methodology of which is not transparent) bicycles accounted for only 1.5% of all trips in Barcelona in 2011 up from 1.4% 2010 - around a 10% growth in a year.
-1/3 of the bicycle trips were recorded as being made by Bicing bicycles.
-In my experience the proportion was more like 1/5, but even that figure is impressive given that in London, the 'Boris bikes' represent under 5% of all cycle trips. and the impact of the scheme overall is open for debate, as illustrated by an article questioning the cost effectiveness of the scheme and a presentation criticising the lack of evidence on the subject.
+According to official statistics (the methodology of which is not transparent) bicycles accounted for only 1.5% of all trips in Barcelona in 2011 up from 1.4% in 2010 - around a 10% growth in a year.
+A third of the bicycle trips were recorded as being made by Bicing bicycles.
+In my experience the proportion is more like 1/5, but even that figure is impressive.
+However, the impact of the scheme overall is open for debate, as illustrated by an article questioning the cost effectiveness of the scheme and a presentation criticising the lack of evidence on the subject.

-Despite this criticism, the Bicing scheme seemed to me a great symbol of official support of cycling as an accessible form of transport and flagship of modal shift to sustainable transport in Spain overall.
+Despite this criticism, the Bicing scheme seemed to me to be a great symbol of official support of cycling as an accessible form of transport, and a flagship example of modal shift to sustainable transport in Spain overall.
 Indeed, it has been the springboard for a similar scheme in Seville, which has achieved "spectacular results" in a short space of time.

-In the grand scheme of things, Barcelona's bicycle hire system is medium sized, comprising around 6,000 bicycles (compared with over 8,000 in London and over 20,000 in Paris) spread across over 420 parking bays (London has 570).
+In the grand scheme of things, Barcelona's bicycle hire system is medium sized, comprising around 6,000 bicycles (compared with 11,500 in London and more than 20,000 in Paris) spread across over 420 parking bays (London has 750).
 The spatial distribution of these parking spaces is quite evenly spread across Barcelona's city centre, as can be seen in a real time bike availability map of the scheme.
 (To compare this distribution with that in other cities, please see Oliver O'Brien's amazing 'meta map' of bicycle share schemes worldwide).
-The scheme has a relatively high number of bicycles per docking station and appears to be in the top 5 largest rental schemes worldwide, according to data from a detailed study on the matter by Oliver O'Brien and others (see figure below).
+The scheme has a relatively high number of bicycles per docking station and appears to be in the top five largest rental schemes worldwide, according to data from a detailed study on the matter by Oliver O'Brien and others (see figure below).

-As the debate about the effectiveness of such schemes rumbles on, and new datasets and analyses trickle out with frustrating slowness, this article takes an altogether more personal approach to cycling in Barcelona, based on 3 days of pleasant exploration of the city in early March (not a time associated with high bike use by any means), firstly by skateboard and then, after buying a second hand bicycle, on two wheels.
-This, incidentally, was not easy as there is growing demand and not yet a strong 2nd hand market.
-Eventually I picked up a lovely Globe bicycle for €220 for a 'cash converter' style shop.
+As the debate about the effectiveness of such schemes rumbles on, and new datasets and analyses trickle out with frustrating slowness, this article takes an altogether more personal approach to cycling in Barcelona, based on three days of pleasant exploration of the city in early March 2014 (not a time associated with high bike use by any means), firstly by skateboard and then, after buying a secondhand bicycle, on two wheels.
+This, incidentally, was not easy as there is growing demand and not yet a strong secondhand market.
+Eventually I picked up a lovely Globe bicycle for €220 at a 'cash converter' style shop.

-The resulting photos (the full set can be seen here) provide insight that words cannot, so I try to keep the description brief.
+The resulting photos (the full set can be seen here) provide insight that words cannot, which means I will try to keep the description brief.
 So let's embark on this personal visual exploration of the city's emerging cycling culture.
 Vamanos!

 Bicing bike rental scheme